Here are several leadership lessons and professional advice from my career, Part 1

 1. Be the example – seek growth opportunities as a leader.
 Read books, listen to podcasts, attend training sessions, and encourage your team members to do the same.

-3. Keep your cool – as a leader, you set the room’s temperature.
+3. Keep your cool.
+As a leader, you set the room’s temperature.
 When you experience setbacks, don’t lose your cool.
 Deal with the obstacle and get going again.

 The last strategy is particularly challenging.
 As a leader, you get to deal with the good, the bad, and the ugly.
 When ugly shows up, you want to scream and shout.
 Don’t do it.
 Getting worked up will not solve your problems.
 It may have the opposite effect.
 Word will get out that you lost your cool, which harms your reputation.